Consider More Than Price With Malpractice Insurance

 With some purchases, you shop for the lowest price.
 But for others, features and overall value are important factors.
 This is the case with malpractice insurance.

-by Mike Whitmer in Malpractice Insurance on Monday, February 19, 2018
+Posted in Policy Features on Monday, February 19, 2018

 With some purchases I make, it is all about the price.
 I want the lowest price because I don't perceive any significant difference in quality between the less expensive product and the counterpart with a heftier price tag.